A. Sutherland - AncientPages.com - Holger Danske, also called Holger or Ogier the Dane, was a fearsome Viking warrior.

 Hans Peder Pedersen-Dan's statue of Holger Danske at Kronborg castle, Denmark

-On one occasion, for example, he even forgave Charlemagne’s son for killing his own son, Baldwin, with a chessboard.
+For example, he even forgave Charlemagne's son for killing his son, Baldwin, with a chessboard.

-The legend of Holger Danske became popular much thanks to Hans Christian Andersen, who said that Holger never died.
-Instead, he is a sleeping hero residing in the dark cellar, where no one ever goes, of Kronborg Castle at Elsinore, the setting of Shakespeare’s Hamlet.
+Holger Danske's legend became famous thanks to Hans Christian Andersen, who said that Holger never died.
+Instead, he is a sleeping hero residing in the dark cellar, where no one ever goes, of Kronborg Castle at Elsinore, the setting of Shakespeare's Hamlet.

 Dressed in full armor made of iron and steel, Holger sits before a table, resting his head on his arm.
 His beard has grown long into the table as he slumbers and dreams of Denmark.

-Every Christmas Eve an angel of God comes and assures him that what he has dreamed is true and that he can safely go back to sleep because Denmark is in no real danger.
+Every Christmas Eve, an angel of God assures him that what he has dreamed is accurate and that he can safely go back to sleep because Denmark is in no real danger.
 But if danger ever does come, then old Holger Danske will arise, breaking the table in pieces as he pulls out his beard!
 And then he will come forward and strike out and be heard in all the lands of the Earth.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer